metamath/lamp-guide/docs/index.md

 Select the icon "A with arrow" icon
-(apply a replacement) to replace one expression with another in proof statements.
+(apply a replacement) to replace one expression with another expression in the proof statements.

-The replacements will be applied to all statements.
+The replacement will be applied to *all* statements.

 After you select this icon
 you'll be presented with a simple dialogue box to describe the replacement (substitution):

-* In the "Replace what" field enter what you want to change, (e.g., <tt>&amp;C1</tt>).
+* In the "Replace what" field, enter what expression you want to change, (e.g., <tt>&amp;C1</tt> or <tt>( &amp;W1 -> &amp;W2 )</tt>).
-* In the "Replace with" field enter what you want to change that to (e.g., `A`).
+* In the "Replace with" field, enter what expression you want the first expression to change into (e.g., `A` or `( ph -> ch )`).

 You can use fragment selectors to select one or two statement(s) before starting a replacement.
-When you press the replacement icon, a copy of the first fragment will be placed in the "Replace what" field, while a copy of the second fragment will be placed in the "Replace with" field.
+When you press the replacement icon, a copy of the first fragment (in displayed order) will be placed in the "Replace what" field, while a copy of the second fragment (if any) will be placed in the "Replace with" field.
 You can use the "up/down arrow" (reverse) icon to swap the field entries.

+You can also select statements.
+The statement selected first will be copied into the "Replace what" field, and the statement selected second (if any) will be copied into the "Replace with" field.

-When you press "Find Substitution" the tool will determine if it can apply this substitution (that is, if the results are valid types everywhere).
-If it is, you may select "Apply" to apply it.
+When you press "Find Substitution" the tool will determine if it can apply this replacement (that is, if the results are valid types everywhere and there are valid substitutions).
+If it is valid, you may select "Apply" to apply it.

 **Important**:
-Replacements are *not* limited to a single symbol..
+Replacements are *not* limited to a single symbol.
 Both fields can be complex expressions, possibly including more than one work variable.
 The tool allows you to use fragment selectors to select expressions